alexfunnell-zz/gazelle-deprecated/README.md

     <img src="media/readme/randomness.jpg" height="400">
 </p>

-### 2) Stabilization for Videomosaics (`--stabilization-threshold`)
+### 2) Stabilization for Video mosaics (`--stabilization-threshold`)

-Videomosaics are just a repeated application per frame of the photomosaic functionality.
+Video mosaics are just a repeated application per frame of the photomosaic functionality.
 Therefore, tiny changes from frame to frame might cause the same object in the video to be represented with different tiles.
 This isn't terrible but it gives us less visual stability because it's always changing.

 `--stabilization-threshold` is a float which represents a fraction of the previous distance for that tile.
 We only replace the tile in that slot if:

     `current closest tile's distance` < `--stabilization-threshold` * `last frame's distance`

 Otherwise, we simply keep the tile the same for that frame.
-This is a crude stability heuristic, and in the future I could certainly do something smarter.
+This is a crude stability heuristic, and in the future, I could certainly do something smarter.

 ### 3) Opacity (`--opacity`)

-Some photomosaics "cheat" a bit and just layer on a watered down version of the original image in a specified ratio along with the mosaic tiles.
+Some photomosaics "cheat" a bit and just layer on a watered-down version of the original image in a specified ratio along with the mosaic tiles.
 This is a popular enough technique I decided to include it.
 Simply use the `--opacity` flag:

 <p align="center">
     <img src="media/readme/opacity.jpg" height="400">